LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The built-in :ref:`core_messages <apis:core_messages/0>` category provides
-default translations for all compiler and runtime printed messages.
+default translations for all compiler and runtime printed messages such as
+warnings and errors.
+It does not define any public predicates.